TheCreatorJames/BESLibraryCPP/README.md

 ##### BES Cipher Mode

 In order to prevent all kinds of attacks, including a known plaintext attack, BES Cipher Mode uses an internal shuffle cipher.
-This uses the key generator to shuffle around bytes in a cipher similar to the Enigma (but of course, way stronger than the Enigma).
+This uses the key generator to shuffle around bytes in a cipher similar to the [Enigma](https://en.wikipedia.org/wiki/Enigma_machine) or shuffling a deck of cards continuously.

 BES Cipher must be decrypted as a whole up to the point you are trying to access, so that is it's one disadvantage to standard BES.